arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 #### Zero Interface Ban Implementation for Global EG25 Module

-For the **Global EG25 Module**, it is important to consider a zero interface ban to prevent network conflicts.
+For the **Global EG25 Module**, it is important to consider a **zero interface ban** to prevent network conflicts.
 The zero interface (`cdc-wdm0` or similar) is often created automatically and can lead to connectivity issues.
-To avoid this, we can tell the system to ignore this interface when managing the modem.
+We can tell the system to ignore this interface when managing the modem to avoid this.

 To implement a zero interface ban, you can create a custom `udev` rule that prevents the system from using this interface.
 The following steps show how to create this rule.